juan-instructor/week-one-review/README.md

 2. Frontend Static work: [huddle](https://github.com/juan-instructor/huddle-react)

 > [!NOTE]
-> If you have finished and you are going to present one of them on Friday (presentation guideliens are described below), then make sure you have created multiple and **_reusable_** components.
+> If you have finished and you are going to present one of them on Thursday (presentation guideliens are described below), then make sure you have created multiple and **_reusable_** components.

 3. Frontend Interactive (state) work: [advice-generator](https://github.com/juan-instructor/api-advice-generator)
 4. Frontend Interactive (state) work: [rating-component](https://github.com/juan-instructor/easy-interactive-rating-component)